rancher/rancher-catalog-service/README.md

 rancher-catalog-service
 =======================
 REST Service enables a user to view a catalog of pre-cooked templates stored on a github repo.
-Also the user can  launch the template onto a specific Rancher environment.
+Also the user can  launch the templates onto a specific Rancher environment.

 Design
 ==========
 * rancher-catalog-service gets deployed as a Rancher service containerized app.

-* rancher-catalog-service will clone a public github repo and provide API to list and navigate through the templates from the repo
+* rancher-catalog-service will clone a public github repo and provide API to list and navigate through the templates and subversions from the repo

 * The service will periodically sync  changes from the repo